FAQs FOR FAMILIES

 The family enrollment which enters you into our system.
 Enroll here.

 A copy of the Casualty Report (DD1300) or DD214 along with death and birth certificates

 Information on your VA benefits DIC for children under 18, CH35 or CH33

 Transcript with GPA

 Documentation of expenses (If applicable)

 What is the scholarship award process?

 Our scholarship committee seeks to maintain a streamlined grant approval process for you and your family.
 Grants are processed on a monthly basis, with all documents due to the programs team by the 15th of each month.
+(There are no hard deadlines, EXCEPT for living expenses.
+We do not retroactively assist with living expenses.
+We need all documents by the end of the semester in order to assist with living expenses.)
 Grants which are received in a timely fashion with all necessary supporting documentation will be processed within 4 weeks of receipt.

 How are funds provided?

 Once the grant has been approved, a check will be cut and paid directly to the educational institution.
 Exceptions can be made in situations with reimbursements for expenses paid out-of-pocket, such as living expenses, or other special circumstances.
 For payments made to the institution, we will include your name and student account number on the check.